Sunset Park, Brooklyn: Ethnic groups

 During the 1950s and 1960s, Sunset Park saw an influx of Latin American and Asian immigrants.
 At first migrants came from Puerto Rico, and by the 1980s other Latin American immigrants including Cuban, Dominican, Ecuadorian, and Mexican Americans had started populating Sunset Park.
-By the 1980 United States census, 10% of the residents were Hispanic, compared with less than 5% in the 1970 United States census; meanwhile, the number of white residents had begun to decrease.
+By the 1980 United States census, 10% of the residents were Hispanic, compared with less than 5% in the 1970 United States census;meanwhile, the number of white residents had decreased greatly.
 The newer residents tended to be poorer, leading to claims of "de-gentrification".

 In the 1980s, Sunset Park became the location of the borough's first Chinatown, which is located along Eighth Avenue roughly between 44th and 68th Streets.
 The avenue is lined with Chinese businesses, including grocery stores, restaurants, Buddhist temples, video stores, bakeries, community organizations, and a Hong Kong Supermarket.
 Like the Manhattan Chinatown (of which the Brooklyn Chinatown is an extension), Brooklyn's Chinatown was originally settled by Cantonese immigrants.
 In the 2000s, an influx of Fuzhou immigrants supplanted the Cantonese at a significantly faster rate than in Manhattan's Chinatown; this trend had slowed down by the end of the decade, with fewer Fuzhouese coming to Sunset Park each year.
 By 2009 many Mandarin speakers had moved to Sunset Park.

 People from India (primarily hailing from the state of Gujarat's minority Christian communities) also started settling in and around Sunset Park in 1974.
 The ethnic diversity of the neighborhood is celebrated annually with the Parade of Flags down Fifth Avenue, which started in 1994.
 The core of the Hispanic population is west of Fifth Avenue, while the Scandinavian population is mainly concentrated along Eighth Avenue.
 The Chinese population straddles the area from Seventh Avenue eastward to Borough Park, one of Brooklyn's fastest-growing Chinatowns.